-3 Steps to a Retirement Income Plan: Nobel Prize Winner Helps You Figure Out The Best Options
+3 Steps to a Retirement Income Plan: Nobel Prize Winner Helps You Figure Out Your Best Options for a Secure Future

-In his recent article, “The Crisis in Retirement Planning,” published in the July-August 2014 edition of the Harvard Business Review, Merton outlines a retirement-focused framework that divides income needs into three categories.
+In his article, “The Crisis in Retirement Planning,” published in the Harvard Business Review, Merton outlines a retirement-focused framework that divides income needs into three categories.
 He also defines how to invest money for each category.

 When creating a retirement income plan, you first want to identify your baseline income needs.
-How much income is absolutely necessary — mandatory — for you and your household?
+How much income is absolutely necessary for you and your household?
 How much income MUST you have to cover your necessities?

-Income that falls under this category includes government benefits such as Social Security along with defined-benefit pensions.
+Retirement income that is guaranteed for life includes Social Security along with defined-benefit pensions.
 But there are other ways to achieve more income in this category.

 “To increase the amount of guaranteed income above and beyond those benefits, the pensioner would have to buy an inflation-protected life annuity from a highly rated insurance company,” says Merton.

 Lifetime income annuities offer guaranteed payments for the rest of someone’s life.
-For example, if a 60-year-old male purchases a $150,000 annuity today with 3% inflation protection and opts to start receiving payouts in 5 years, he would get $744 a month for the rest of his life, according to NewRetirement’s Lifetime Annuity Calculator.
+For example, let’s say a 60-year-old male purchases a $150,000 annuity today with 3% inflation protection.
+If he were to opt to start receiving payouts in 5 years, he would get around $700 a month for the rest of his life.
+(Try your own calculation with NewRetirement’s Lifetime Annuity Calculator.)

 2. Create conservatively flexible income streams

-The next step in creating a retirement income plan is to look at a second category of retirement expenses are those that are not strictly mandatory but that you would really like to afford.
+The next step in creating a retirement income plan is to look at a second category of retirement expenses — money to cover costs that are not strictly mandatory but that you would really like to afford.

 A portfolio of U.S. Treasury Inflation-Protected Securities (TIPS) can serve as a “more flexible but still relatively safe” alternative to annuities, he says.
-TIPs offer a periodic payout of inflation-protected income for a fixed period of time that is typically based on an individual’s life expectancy when he or she retires.
+TIPs offer a periodic payout of inflation-protected income for a fixed period of time, called a “maturity.”

 Portfolio interest income from the securities is combined with principal at each bond’s maturity to create income payments, resulting in no remaining capital once the payout period ends.